 ▲▲ Civic Museum City museum in City Hall with Sienese frescoes, the Effects of Good and Bad Government.

 ▲▲ Duomo Museum Siena's best museum, with cathedral art (Duccio's Maestá) and sweeping Tuscan views.

 ▲ City Tower Siena's 330-foot tower climb.

 ▲ Pinacoteca Fine Sienese paintings.

-▲ Baptistery Cave-like building with baptismal font decorated by Ghiberti and Donatello.
+▲ Baptistery of San Giovanni Cave-like building with baptismal font decorated by Ghiberti and Donatello.

 ▲ Santa Maria della Scala Museum with much of the original Fountain of Joy, Byzantine reliquaries, and vibrant frescoes depicting day-to-day life in a medieval hospital.